Atlas200dk/sample-objectdetection/Readme_en.md

 Before using an open source application, ensure that:

--   Mind Studio  has been installed.
+-   **Mind Studio**  has been installed.
--   The Atlas 200 DK developer board has been connected to  Mind Studio, the cross compiler has been installed, the SD card has been prepared, and basic information has been configured.
+-   The Atlas 200 DK developer board has been connected to  **Mind Studio**, the cross compiler has been installed, the SD card has been prepared, and basic information has been configured.

 ## Software Preparation<a name="zh-cn_topic_0203223280_section181111827718"></a>